 HDL is a highly stable carrier of cholesterol, and LDL and VLDLs are less stable carriers.

-Meaning — HDL is a very stable carrier and does not tend to break down whereas LDLs and VLDLs are easily oxidised and will cause a hella inflammation.
+Meaning — HDL is a very stable carrier and does not tend to break down whereas LDLs and VLDLs are easily oxidized and will cause a hella inflammation.

-Which one is going to have the better longevity?
+Which one is going to have better longevity?